 Given the changing nature of state and federal health guidance for schools amid the COVID-19 pandemic, New Trier High School has been developing plans for a number of learning scenarios in the 2020-2021 school year.
-At the July 13 Board of Education meeting, Superintendent Paul Sally discussed these plans:
+On August 12, Superintendent Paul Sally presented his

 New Trier's goal is to have students learning in school as often as possible while providing a safe environment for students and staff.

 This page will be updated frequently throughout the summer with the latest information on topics including our new block schedule, health and safety protocols, extracurricular activities, and other important topics.
 Please note that our planning is fluid, and some plans may change if circumstances change.
 We also will email families and staff and reach out to students on Canvas with important information during the summer.
 The

 page also will be updated regularly as new questions arise.
 If you need to update your email address on file, please contact